pradeepvemulakonda/Snomed/README.md

 Snomed
 ======
 Environment: linux mint 17(any linux or windows env) with python 3.4.3 and py2neo 2.0.9.
 Use a virtual environment to avoid any conflicts or errors.

-Create a Neo4j database to import Snomed drug files and provide a REST interface to access the data.
+CreateCreate a Neo4j database to import Snomed drug files and provide a REST interface to access the data.

 For information reg Neo4j please visit http://neo4j.com/